Douglas Busk: Mountaineering

-Baird was a notable mountaineer, gaining membership of the Alpine Club while an undergraduate, after making the first winter ascent of the north face of Pic du Midi d'Ossau.
+Busk wrote that he tried to "make the most and hope for the best of any post" and during each diplomatic posting he found time to explore some of the 'local' mountaineering challenges.
+It was not unknown for Busk to recruit mountaineers passing through his postings to join him on such excursions.

+He recounted some of his mountain activities in Iran in the Alpine Journal and also those in Ethiopia, including the Batu Range which, as far as Busk could ascertain, had not previously been visited by any European party.
+Whilst stationed in Ethiopia he travelled by road from Addis Ababa to the Ruwenzori Mountains where, with Arthur Firmin, he climbed two previously unidentified peaks on the south ridge of Mount Stanley.
+Whilst in Venezuela in the early 1960s, he made regular visits to the Sierra Nevada de Mérida and one of his visits there resulted in the first ascents of the rock spire of El Vertigo and of the south-west face of El Abanic, one member of that party was George Band who had made the first ascent of Kangchenjunga.

 His obituary in The Times said that his "greatest contribution" was his work as chairman of the library of the Alpine Club, culminating in the production of a 600-page catalogue and the 1981 exhibition "The Treasures of the Alpine Club".

 Recognition

-Baird was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 1959 Birthday Honours.
+Busk was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 1959 Birthday Honours.

 The Royal Geographical Society, of which he was honorary vice-president, awards an annual Busk Medal named in his honour.